marekpetrik/CRAAM/README.md

 R version 3.4 is recommended, but the package probably works with earlier versions too.

-The following short program can be used to load and solve and MDP:
+The following short program can be used to load and solve an MDP:

 ```R
 library(rcraam)